-- No Lifeguard Swim at your Own Risk - No Smoking, Open Fire, or Fireworks Allowed on the Beach - No Removal or Throwing Stones/Rocks - Children Should be Supervised at all Times - When Leaving the Beach, Take Your Trash, Chairs, Toys, Noodles, etc. - Sand Castles, Holes, etc. Should be Filled in Prior to Leaving the Beach - No Horseplay Allowed on the Float or Beach - No Boats Allowed on the Beach or Swimming Area - No Dogs Permitted on the Beach - Use Common Sense Respect the Rights of Others
+- No Lifeguard Use premises and/or water at your own risk - No Smoking, Open Fire, or Fireworks Allowed on the Beach - No Removal or Throwing Stones/Rocks - Children Should be Supervised at all Times - When Leaving the Beach, Take Your Trash, Chairs, Toys, Noodles, etc. - Sand Castles, Holes, etc. Should be Filled in Prior to Leaving the Beach - No Horseplay Allowed on the Float or Beach - No Boats Allowed on the Beach or Swimming Area - No Dogs Permitted on the Beach - Use Common Sense Respect the Rights of Others